 - Goal 1 can be evaluated in reflective essays and research papers after reading seminal texts in public administration or nonprofit management that examine the relations of politics and administration, by attending public meetings, or by shadowing a public or nonprofit manager.
 In a more experiential fashion, students are presented with decision-making cases to help them apply assigned readings to scenarios that simulate actual occurrences.
-In addition, all students are encouraged to participate in internships or similar professional development projects. - Goal 2 can be assessed by establishing clear expectations of the level of writing and analysis required for a specific class or assignment.
+In addition, all students are encouraged to participate in internships, service learning projects, and/or similar professional development projects. - Goal 2 can be assessed by establishing clear expectations of the level of writing and analysis required for a specific class or assignment.
 Students may be required to repeat an assignment if the expected quality is not achieved.
-Many classes require that students give oral presentations or groups make presentations of their work. - Goal 3 can be most readily assessed when students participate in internships or other experiential assignments that bring them in contact with ethical dilemmas; in-class use of professional guest speakers; and the use of cases that directly confront students with the kinds of ethical issues that they might encounter in the workplace.
-These are designed to sensitize them to the intractability of some decision-making situations and help them think through the potential consequences of their choices. - Goal 4 can be assessed by encouraging students to participate in study abroad programs and reflecting on their experiences in a written paper.
-Another way some classes assess students' understanding is by offering simulations (e.g. of a legislative body) that requires students to apply their knowledge to that specific setting.
+Many classes require that students give oral presentations or groups make presentations of their work. - Goal 3 can be most readily assessed when students participate in internships, service learning projects, or other experiential assignments that bring them in contact with ethical dilemmas; in-class use of professional guest speakers; and the use of cases that directly confront students with the kinds of ethical issues that they might encounter in the workplace.
+These are designed to sensitize them to the intractability of some decision-making situations and help them think through the potential consequences of their choices. - Goal 4 can be assessed by encouraging students to participate in internships in international organizations, entities in foreign countries, or international nonprofit organizations and reflecting on their experiences in a written paper.
+Another way some classes assess students' understanding is by offering class simulations that require students to apply their knowledge to that specific setting.
 Other students may conduct research that involves direct work with local officials, nonprofit organizations, or other entities. - Goal 5 can be assessed in several ways.
 As state and local governments search for new ways to deliver services, students must become thoroughly familiar with governmental roles in multi-actor and multi-sectoral decision-making arrangements.
 Issues such as accountability, transparency, and communication are essential parts of these seminars.
-In addition, students are encouraged to serve on local boards of nonprofits or undertake research projects that involve parties from different sectors.
+In addition, students are encouraged to serve on local boards of nonprofits or undertake research projects that involve stakeholders from different sectors.